ErezSarig/Common_startingPoint/README.md

 ### Project settings
 Defualt styling setting are saved for new Polygons, Lines and Points.
 Newer versions may include styles and colors to support better workflows.

- <sub> * Notice: Polygons are colored with embbeded scripts that should be cleared or deactivated to sucessfully change their colors manually </sub>
+ <sub> * Notice: Polygons and Points are colored with embbeded scripts that should be cleared or deactivated to sucessfully change their colors manually </sub>